 Nishe’ has been in college for about 3 months now.
 When she went to college my crazy self was thinking okay my job is done she is an adult now I can let her fly.
 But I have quickly learned that, that is not the case.
 She is in what I call an in-between stage.
 She is not quite a child and not quite an adult.
 She is in the middle.
 She stills needs guidance and help.

 I remember my in between stage except mine was totally different than hers.
 I was married at 18 and I didn’t go to college.
 So my in between stage was spent trying to figure out how to be an adult and a wife.
 Her experience is definitely different than mine.
 Sometimes I get so frustrated with her for not doing certain things that I would do.
 Like for instance know to set an orthodontics appointment without me having to tell her.
 But then I have to remember that I was doing that for her for years so I can’t expect her to suddenly do it all by herself.
 She is still in school.
 She still doesn’t know to ask certain questions to like people she owes money to or need help from.
 I remember the first time I had to call a company and make payment arrangements for a bill.
 I was so nervous cause I didn’t know what to say.
 I made it through the conversation but it wasn’t easy.
 To this day I hate dealing with customer service but it has to be done.
+There are ways that customer service is getting better (thank god), by using things like middleware platforms and other customer-based software to help with collecting data for better customer response, however, it still makes me nervous to do it!
 This thing called adulthood takes time to learn.
 Heck I am still learning.
 Just when you think you have it all figured out there is something else to learn.
 So some of the things I am getting angry at her for she just hasn’t learned yet.
 I need to slow down and remember how hard it was for me to grasps certain things.
 When they are babies we don’t expect them to walk and talk as soon as they are born so why do we expect them to just suddenly be adults.

 Here are a few things to remember while your new adult is dealing with the in between stage: